Lone Working Policy Guide

 You can find more information about this in our blog: What is a lone worker?

-You should also use your Lone Working Policy to explain why it’s important to protect lone workers from risk.
+You should also use your Lone Working Policy to explain the associated risks of working alone and why it’s important to protect lone workers from risk.

 In basic terms, people working alone do not have any support available from colleagues should an incident occur (e.g. an injury, health issue or attack).
 You can find out more here: Why Protect Lone Workers?